Horatio Weisfeld: Bad Magazine

-In 1997 rap mogul Russell Simmons struck a deal to develop an “urban” spin-off of Mad Magazine with Time/Warner Publishing.
+In 1997, rap mogul Russell Simmons struck a deal to develop an “urban” spin-off of Mad Magazine with Time/Warner Publishing.
 Weisfeld was recruited to develop editorial for Russell Simmons Presents B.A.D Magazine and eventually became Managing Editor.
 Film designer Floyd Hughes was named Art Director.
 Writers and artists on the project included Deborah Gregory (who later created Disney's Cheetah Girls), Arthur Suydam (who went to later fame with Marvel Zombies), Walter Moore, and others.
 The project was developed with the consistent involvement of DC Comics President and Mad Magazine Publisher Jenette Kahn.
 Warner publishing eventually decided that BAD was too edgy for America’s newsstands and The project was re-conceived as an animation project for HBO and then disappeared into development hell.
-During the period in which Bad was developed, members of the team also worked on the initial development of Warner's Green Lantern (film).
-Bad partner and co-editor, Danny Simmons, was eventually appointed by The New York Art's Council as chief budget liaison to The New York State Governor's Office.
+During the period in which Bad Magazine advanced, members of the Bad team also contributed to the initial development of Warner's Green Lantern (film) and Bad partner and co-editor, Danny Simmons was appointed by The New York Art's Council as chief budget liaison to The New York State Governor's Office.

 Forbidden Zone Magazine

-In 1999 Weisfeld was named Managing Editor of another glossy comics magazine, Forbidden Zone.
+In 1999, Weisfeld was named Managing Editor of another glossy comics magazine, Forbidden Zone.
 The publication was designed to present new trademark characters and compete with Heavy Metal Magazine on the newsstand.
 Forbidden Zone published only one issue but this was packed with top comic book and fantasy art talent: Simon Bisley, Richard Corben, Arthur Suydam, Joe Linsner, Larry Stroman, John Cebollero and others.
-Before the publication of the first issue, Forbidden Zone Magazine parent Galaxy Entertainment sank into (tech-bubble) fatal financial trouble.
+Before the publication of the first issue, Forbidden Zone Magazine parent Galaxy Entertainment sank into (tech-bubble) financial trouble, halting work on the second issue.

 In 2004, Industry Of War, a comic book property co-created by Jordan Raskin and Horatio Weisfeld (back in 1993), was optioned for film by Alien, Total Recall, Minority Report producer Ronald Shusett.
 Image Comics later published a comic book series based on the property.

-Weisfeld / Simmons Entertainment
+Weisfeld/Simmons Entertainment

 In 2005, Weisfeld and Danny Simmons (Producer of HBO's Def Poetry Jam and Brother of mogul Russell Simmons) formed Weisfeld/Simmons Entertainment.
 The company acquired media properties for live action and animation.